CarolineHusky/carodraw/documentation/types.md

 ```python
 	bridges: List[Bridge]
 ```
 The set of bridges that this split connects.
-Each bridge needs to lead back to the preceding bridge in the list, and the `parent` of the first element in the list needs to be the `child` of the last element in the list
+Each bridge needs to lead back to the preceding bridge in the list, and the `origin` of the first element in the list needs to be the `child` of the last element in the list